 (Adapted from: Fritsma, G.A., Fiorella B. J., and Murphey, M. Essential Requirements for Clinical Laboratory Science.
 CLS 1996.
 Vol. 9, pp 40-43)

 MLT Program Essential Functions Acknowledgment

-I certify that I have read and understand the 2018/2019 MLT Program Essential Requirements for admission and graduation and that I meet each of them.
+I certify that I have read and understand the 2019/2020 MLT Program Essential Requirements for admission and graduation and that I meet each of the functions.